lelebus/wcms-onboarding/README.md

 ### v1-start.csv (.txt): true input file
 This file contains the contents of `v0-original`, but in a more machine-friendly format.

+This step is also where we manually split wines with different vintages on the same line, into multiple lines, and where we delete empty lines.

  - Create `v1-start`:
    - if `v0-original` is a spreadsheet (`.xlsx`, `.ods` etc.), `v1-start` should be a `.csv` file;
    - if `v0-original` is a document (`.docx`, `.odt` etc.), `v1-start` should be a `.txt` file;